 To add a footnote link you just need to put the shortcode anywhere you want in the page content.

 The shortcode takes just one parameter - id.
-As it's already been said before - the value of the parameter can contain numbers, letters or special characters.
+As it's already been said before - the value of the parameter can contain letters, digits, hyphens, underscores, colons and periods.

 So for example you can add shortcodes like: